 Project - Overview

-Casino Mining Corporation is developing the Casino Project, a copper, gold, molybdenum and silver deposit, located about 300 km northwest of Whitehorse, Yukon, Canada.
-It ranks among the largest copper-gold deposits in the world.
-The project is currently in the environmental assessment review process.
+Casino Mining Corporation is developing the proposed Casino Mine Project; a copper, gold, molybdenum and silver deposit, located approximately 380 km northwest of Whitehorse; the Yukon’s capital city.
+It ranks among the largest copper-gold deposits in Canada.
+The proposed Project is currently in the environmental assessment review process.

 Casino is proposing a conventional single-line SAG mill circuit (Semi-Autogenous Ball Mill Crusher, or SABC) followed by conventional flotation to produce concentrate for sale.
-In addition to the concentrator, a separate carbon-in-column facility will recover previous metals from heap leached oxide material.
-Gold and silver doré will be shipped by truck to metal refineries.
-The Project is anticipated to produce approximately 6.52 million ounces of gold, 34.38 million ounces of silver, 4.08 billion pounds of copper and 330 million pounds of molybdenum over the 25-year life of the mine and will significantly contribute to the Yukon’s, and to Canada’s, and the world’s transition to a green economy.
+In addition to the concentrator, a separate carbon-in-column facility will recover precious metals from heap leached oxide ore.
+The Project is anticipated to produce approximately 6.95 million ounces of gold, 36.09 million ounces of silver, 4.27 billion pounds of copper and 346 million pounds of molybdenum over the 27-year life of the mine and will significantly contribute to the Yukon’s, and to Canada’s and the world’s transition to a green economy.

 The Casino Property has several routes of access including by the Yukon River and by air, winter roads and existing trails.
-A network of paved highways connecting the region to Whitehorse, to the rest of Canada and to tidewater at the Port of Skagway, Alaska.
-Roads to the Property currently exist to Carmacks, Yukon.
+A network of paved highways connects the region to Whitehorse, to the rest of Canada and to tidewater at the Port of Skagway, Alaska.
+Paved roads to the Property currently exist to Carmacks, Yukon.
 A new all-weather, gravel road will be constructed by Casino to connect the Project site to Carmacks via the existing Freegold Road.
 This new access road will, in general, follow the existing Casino Trail, which will be upgraded to support trucking from Carmacks to Casino.

 Since Western Copper and Gold Corp. acquired the wholly-owned Casino Property in 2008, the Casino team has applied a measured and responsible approach to preparing its environmental and socio-economic assessment proposal.
-In December 2021, Casino submitted an updated schedule for its submission of an Environmental and Socio-economic Statement (ESE Statement) to the Yukon Environmental and Socio-Economic Assessment Board (YESAB) Executive Committee referred the proposed Casino Mine Project to a Panel Review; the first in the territory’s history.
+In February 2016, the Yukon Environmental and Socio-economic Assessment Board (YESAB) Executive Committee referred the proposed Casino Mine Project to a Panel Review; the first in the territory’s history.
 YESAB’s Panel Review is the highest level of environmental assessment in the Yukon.